LeAsuker/TheGameSimulator/README.md

 I played this game with my friends yesterday and was interested in the probabilities and possible strategies.
 How important are each of the mechanics?
 How important is communication?
 How good of a solution is one that is locally best?

-What I have found is that, assuming simplistic but good local play and no long-term strategy, the win rate is about 0.8%.
+What I have found is that, assuming simplistic but good local play and no long-term strategy, the win rate is about 1.1%.
+One interesting find is that playing more cards than the minimum, even if those cards have a small difference between them, does not noticeably improve the winrate.

-Some of the rules are a bit simplified, as is the AI, but I intend to improve it when I have time.
-The simulator itself is very modular and can easily be edited to make the game more complicated, or to actually make it playable with real people.
+Another interesting observation is that, on average, all players have 12.7 possible plays each turn.
+This number shows itself over hundreds of thousands of simulations.

+The rules are faithfully ported and the AI uses simplistic but good local play.
+As of yet, it does not calculate combinations, but I intend to add that in the future.

 A future plan of mine would be to make the game more engaging, add PVP elements, and port it to pygame with multiplayer.